mihirchronicles/mihirchronicles.github.io/content/notes/on-storytelling.md

 Logic alone, though, cannot persuade an audience to believe what we are saying.
 Logic must work together with another discipline called rhetoric, or style, to communicate our ideas in a convincing way.
 Logic and rhetoric, moreover, are usually at odds with each other because the one appeals to our reason and the other to our emotions.
 How to orchestrate the creative forces of communication is the job before us.

-> Logic is an invention of man and may be ignored by the universe. — Will Durant
+> Logic is an invention of man and may be ignored by the universe. - Will Durant

-Let's explore some of the rhetorical devices—metaphor, simile and analogy which we use in our day-to-day communication.
+Let's explore some of the rhetorical devices-metaphor, simile and analogy which we use in our day-to-day communication.
 The meaning of three things are inconsistent from place to place.
 Using the first principles, we will compare the three rhetorical devices and then end with the importance of metaphors.

 **Metaphors**